How to use a USB stick for both Slackware15-Live and storing data

 Configure GRUB-2

 I assume you have created the USB stick from the previous section or you have a computer with installed a Linux distribution and Grub-2.
 I have my Slackware Live ISO image in /mydisk/USBBOOT and the Grub configuration file in /mydisk/USBBOOT/grub/grub.cfg.
-Take a note where you have those files and substitute where necessary.
+Take note of where you have those files and substitute them where necessary.

 Open your grub.cfg and look for the section with the menu entries.
 Even if your grub config has no entries, there should be a section with a comment like this: